Self-similar shock wave solutions of the non-linear Maxwell equations: Introduction

 \section{Introduction}

-Wave propagation in non-linear media is a fascinating field in physics with large literature\cite{with}.
+Wave propagation in non-linear media is a fascinating field in physics with large literature \cite{with}.
 To study such effects diverse non-linear partial differential equations(PDEs) have to be investigated with various methods.
-The most investigated non-linear wave propagation phenomena are the solitary waves, usually based on the non-linear Schr\"odinger or sine-Gordon or KdV equations.
+One of the best known non-linear wave propagation phenomena is the solitary wave, usually based on the non-linear Schr\"odinger or sine-Gordon or KdV equations.
 On the other side there are many more, not-so well-known non-linear wave equations exist which have delicate properties such as, shock-waves, solutions with continuous compact support and so on.
-Such equations are the various Euler or non-linear heat conduction equations.
-To investigate if a system has such properties one of the most powerful analytical tool is to apply the self-similar Ansatz which may describe dispersive solutions with reasonable physical interpretation.
+Such equations are the various Euler or unconventional heat conduction equations.
+To investigate if a system has such properties, one of the most powerful analytical tool is to apply the self-similar Ansatz which may describe dispersive solutions with reasonable physical interpretation.
 The validity of such solutions is very wide in continuum mechanics and mostly used to study shock-waves and other fluid dynamical problems \cite{sedov, zeld,barenb}.

 In one of our former studies we investigated the paradox of heat conduction with a new kind of time-dependent Cattaneo heat conduction law \cite{barn} and found physically reasonable solutions with compact support.
-As a second independent study we presented three dimensional analytical results for the Navier-Stokes equations \cite{barn2}.
+In another analysis we presented three dimensional analytical results for the Navier-Stokes equations \cite{barn2}.
 The properties of the self-similar solution will be analyzed later.

-It is well-known that from the four Maxwell field equations combining with the two constitutive relations a linear second-order hyperbolical wave equation can be derived for the field variables.
-In such cases the constitutive equations contain only linear relations for the electrical permitivity and for the magnetic permeability.
-The theory of the electromagnetic wave propagation can be found in various studies \cite{papas}
+From the four Maxwell field equations combining with the two constitutive relations a linear second-order hyperbolical wave equation can be derived for the field variables.
+In such cases the constitutive equations contain only linear relations for the electrical permittivity and for the magnetic permeability.
+The theory of the electromagnetic wave propagation can be found in various textbooks \cite{papas}.